Primechain/Primechain-Documentation/README.md

 ```
 sudo service nginx restart
 ```
-Then add certificate from LetsEncrypt
+Then add certificate from LetsEncrypt.
+***Note:*** You need a domain name to get an SSL certificate.
+It will not work on an IP address.
 ```
 sudo add-apt-repository ppa:certbot/certbot
 sudo apt-get update